Poisondo/SNMP-Sensor-DHT21/README.md

 # SNMP-Sensor-DHT21

-Humidity and temperature sensor for server room.
+Humidity, temperature and water leak sensor for server room.

 Works on SNMP and HTTP protocols